On The Fairness Impacts of Hardware Selection in Machine Learning: Experimental Results

-This pattern is not unique to a single dataset.
-For instance, in the UTKFace dataset, the minority class \emph{Others} exhibits 91\% higher hardware sensitivity compared to the majority class \emph{White} as depicted in Figure \ref{fig:utkface_hardware_sensitivity} in the Appendix.
-Similarly, in the CelebA dataset, the \emph{blond-male} minority class presents hardware sensitivity that is 76\% more than that of the \emph{non-blond female} majority class, as shown in Figure \ref{fig:celeba_hardware_sensitivity} in the Appendix.
+This pattern is not unique to one dataset.
+For instance, in the UTKFace dataset, the minority class {\sl Others} exhibits significantly higher hardware sensitivity of $0.122$ compared to $0.034$ of the majority class {\sl White}, this can be observed in \Cref{fig:dtd_utkface} (right).
+Similarly, in the CelebA dataset, the minority class {\sl blond-male} has a hardware sensitivity of $0.23$ which is more than $0.025$ of the majority class {\sl non-blond female} as can be seen in \Cref{fig:celeba_sensitivity} in the appendix.
 These observations support our hypothesis that hardware selection can disproportionately affect the performance of minority classes.

+Additionally, the paper provides insights on the relation between model architecture and its size and hardware sensitivity.
+These results are reported in \Cref{app:model_size} and provide strong indication that hardware sensitivity, and thus unfairness, increase as the complexity of the model increases.